ringcentral/engage-digital-api-docs/docs/digital_webhook.md

+# Engage Digital Webhook Developer Guide

-> Note: These documents are for RingCentral Engage Digital, formerly known as Dimelo.
+> Note: This guide is for RingCentral Engage Digital, formerly known as Dimelo.
 The product names in the documentation have not been updated yet.

 # Introduction